hrcraddock/plants/opiumpoppy/README.md

 ## Literary Inspiration, Dreams, and Addiction

 While Britain waged war with China over the trade of the opium poppy’s valuable drug product, within Britain itself, opium’s reputation as a source of artistic inspiration and creative dreams grew to influence the work of many poets of the Romantic period.
 Samuel Taylor Coleridge  described his poem [*Kubla Khan*](https://books.google.co.uk/books?id=aMkNAAAAQAAJ&newbks=0&dq=christabel&pg=PA52) as "a fragment [...] composed in a sort of Reverie brought on by two grains of opium".
 Recording similar experiences of the inspirational effect of opium, Thomas De Quincey writes in his [*Confessions of an English Opium Eater*](https://books.google.co.uk/books?id=POREAAAAYAAJ&newbks=0&pg=PA3) (1821) that "[i]f opium-eating be a sensual pleasure, [...]
 I am bound to confess that I have indulged in it to an excess, not yet recorded of any other man".
-The poppy is also explicitly associated with femininity in J. J. Grandville’s [*Les Fleurs Animées*](https://www.biodiversitylibrary.org/page/309170) (1847), which includes an image of a poppy humanized in the form of a woman sprinkling poppy seeds from the seedpods onto insects.
+De Quincey’s autobiographical account would later inspire the 1962 American crime film, Confessions of an Opium Eater.
+This demonstrates the long-lasting mystique of opium in both literature and cinema, with novels such as Amitav Ghosh’s Sea of Poppies (2008) continuing this into the 21st century.
+The poppy is also explicitly associated with femininity in J. J. Grandville’s [*Les Fleurs Animées*](https://www.biodiversitylibrary.org/page/309170) (1847), which includes an image of a poppy humanized in the form of a woman sprinkling poppy seeds from the seedpods onto insects, with the petals appearing like an upturned dress.
 <param ve-entity eid="Q82409" title="Samuel Taylor Coleridge">
 <param ve-entity eid="Q317160" title="Thomas De Quincey">
 <param ve-entity eid="Q744442" title= "J. J. Grandville" aliases="J. J. Grandville’s">